 And now we get to the fun.
 If you’re housing guests for several days, you’ll need idea for entertainment.
 This can become quite expensive if you’re not careful.
 Either opt for free events and activities or just stay in.
 Here are some ideas for entertaining at home.

 Play a mix of traditional and contemporary Christmas music.
-Amazon offers lots of Christmas album downloads for just $0.99 each.
-Some songs are even FREE.
+Amazon Prime members can download lots of Christmas music for FREE.

 Games for groups.

 Playing games together is always a great way to get the laughter flowing.
 Google “christmas party games”.
 There are lots of simple ideas that all ages can play, and many won’t cost you a dime.
 Or you can invest in some popular board games to keep things hopping.